From Empirical to Physical Model: Direct Fits of Optically Thin Inverse Compton Scattering to Prompt GRB Spectra: Discussion

-In contrast, within the optically thin inverse-Compton (IC) scenario examined in this work, we find that $\gamma_{\min}$ can take far more modest values.
-The hybrid Maxwellian-plus-power-law distributions considered in this work is supported by PIC simulations (e.g.\ \citealt{Spitkovsky2008}).
+In contrast, the optically thin inverse Compton (IC) scenario explored in this work allows the initial physical conditions at the central engine to evolve dynamically with time, without imposing any specific functional form on their temporal behaviour.
+In this framework, we consider a hybrid electron distribution, consisting of a Maxwellian component combined with a power-law tail.
+The physical properties are inferred through time-resolved spectral fitting, treating each time interval as independent.
+Within this framework, we find that the minimum electron Lorentz factor, $\gamma_{\min}$, can take far more modest values at an emission (dissipation) radius of $\sim 10^{14}$ cm.
+Such a hybrid electron distribution considered in this work is supported by PIC simulations (e.g.\ \citealt{Spitkovsky2008}).
 The thermal electron pool is characterised by $\gamma_{th} \approx 1.3$, indicating that the electrons reaching the dissipation site are only mildly relativistic and remain close to a cold, sub-relativistic regime.
 Only a small fraction ($\sim 10\%$) of electrons are accelerated into a non-thermal tail with index $\delta \approx 1.8$, and the minimum Lorentz factor of this component is only $\gamma_{\min} \sim 2$.
 However, the non-thermal tail can extend to $\gamma_{\max} \sim 10^{4}$, as shown by \citet{Bordoloi_Iyyani_2025}.

 These results point toward dissipation mechanisms that naturally produce heated Maxwellian distributions of mildly relativistic electrons.
 A particularly relevant example is the slow-heating scenario \citep{Ghisellini&Celotti1999, Pe'er2006}, in which, just above the photosphere ($\tau_{\gamma e} \lesssim 1$), the jet's kinetic energy is gradually dissipated through plasma instabilities and turbulence.
 This allows electron energisation over timescales comparable to the dynamical time, in contrast to the impulsive acceleration characteristic of internal shocks \citep{Kobayashi_etal_1997, Sari1998}.
 Turbulence-driven slow heating naturally yields Maxwellian electrons with $\gamma_{e,{\rm th}} \sim 2$--5, with a small fraction accelerated into a power-law tail beginning at similarly low $\gamma_{\min}$.